vuyombamba/alx-system_engineering-devops/0x00-shell_basics/README.md

 1. Lists the contents of the current directory
 2. Takes you to the home directory
 3. list the content of the current directory in a long format
+4. lists the contents of thecurrent directory including the .